xuanzhichen/cadimulc/docs/hybrid_algorithms.md

     in the causal relations that cannot be determined by algorithms.

     Correspondingly, the estimated causal graph,
-    by the MLC-LiNGAM or Nonlinear-MLC algorithm in CADIMULC, is represented as the partial directed acyclic graph or the partial causal order.
+    by the MLC-LiNGAM or the Nonlinear-MLC algorithm in CADIMULC, is represented as the partial directed acyclic graph or the partial causal order.